t-mart/mousehole/README.md

 - `MOUSEHOLE_CHECK_INTERVAL_SECONDS`: _(Default `300` (5 minutes))_ The interval
   in seconds between checks.
 Checks are done locally before talking with MAM.
 - `MOUSEHOLE_STALE_RESPONSE_SECONDS`: _(Default `86400` (1 day))_ The number of
-  seconds after which a response is considered stale.
-This is used to determine if the last update was successful or not.
-This ensures that we're still talking with MAM at some regular interval and can detect out-of-band changes to the cookie.
+  seconds after which a MAM response is considered stale.
+This ensures that we're still talking with MAM at some regular interval and ensures we can detect out-of-band changes to the cookie.
 - `MOUSEHOLE_GET_HOST_IP_URL`: _(Default `https://api.ipify.org?format=json`)_
-  The URL to use to get the current IP address of the seedbox.
+  The URL to use to get the current IP address of the host.
 This is used during checks to ensure we actually need to update the IP address with MAM.

 ## First-time setup (or if cookie gets out of sync)

-When running this service for the first time (or if the cookie gets out of sync), you need to set the seedbox cookie manually:
+When running this service for the first time (or if the cookie gets out of sync), you need to set the Mousehole's cookie manually:

 0. Start the server so that it can listen for requests (see "Usage" above).